 22.7 Paul Lewis and The Guardian Newspaper Article

 The evasive Gerald Joe Moreno berated me for omitting a “pivotal word” from a US State Department warning.
 He omitted to give the context.
 The missing word ["unconfirmed"] occurred because I followed verbatim the quote in an article by journalist Paul Lewis in The Guardian newspaper.
 That article was covered in Part Four of the original Wikipedia Issues on the Citizen Initiative website.
 The relevant quote can be found in paragraph seven of Lewis, “The Indian living god, the paedophilia claims and the Duke of Edinburgh awards,” The Guardian, Nov.
 4th 2006, p.
 3 col. 1.
 The quote was enclosed in inverted commas and stated “inappropriate sexual behaviour by a prominent local religious leader.”
 I left nothing out of the quote.
 The preceding words "unconfirmed reports of” did not appear in the Lewis article, and were therefore not employed by me.
-[In at least one version of the State Department warning, the word "unconfirmed" appeared in a subsequent sentence.]
+In at least one version of the State Department warning, the word "unconfirmed" appeared in a subsequent sentence.

 The Lewis quote refers to the many cases of strongly alleged sexual abuse relating to Sathya Sai Baba.
 Though officially unconfirmed (as is widely known), the alleged abuses have been too strongly and consistently reported to ignore with any degree of propriety (see 23.10 below).
-This despite the prevalent political situation of evasion existing in different countries, and which has been the subject of complaint elsewhere (e.g., in my Response to Moreno).
+This despite the prevalent situation of sectarian evasion existing in different countries, which has been the subject of complaint (e.g., in my Response to Moreno).

 22.8 The Boast of Joe Moreno on Digg.Com

-The full entry on digg.com has been reproduced in the Postscript of my Response to Moreno (see 22.9 below).
+The full entry on digg.com was reproduced in the Postscript of my Response to Moreno (see 22.9 below).
 The so-called “diatribe” was my complaint arising from Moreno’s censorious Wikipedia User page against my publishing venture.
 The complaint did not ramble, but made a point, as is evident from the acute reaction of the sectarian.
 The due complaint was the original version of Wikipedia Issues and Sathya Sai Baba, uploaded on 31st August 2007.